Privacy & Cookies

 We collect non-personal data such as IP addresses, details of pages visited and files downloaded.
 Website usage information is collected using cookies (see the section on Cookies below).
 If you provide us with any personal data while using our websites we may use it to provide you with any information or services you have requested.

 We collect data using cookies.
 A cookie is a text file that is sent from our website as soon as you visit the site.
-It is stored on your computer’s hard drive and helps us to identify your computer (not you) and collects information in an aggregate, anonymous way.
+It is stored on your computer’s hard drive and helps us to identify your computer (not you) and collects information in an aggregated, anonymous way.

 Cookies may be used to collect information about your visit to our website, for example, traffic data, location data, device information, the date and time of your visit and the pages that you visit.